Weed Maintenance in Beaumont

 Weeds designated as noxious or restricted by Provincial legislation will be controlled as required.
 The threshold for noxious weeds is zero.

-Contact us by phone at 780-929-8782.
+For more information, please contact us by phone at 780-929-8782.
 If you have concerns about weeds at a property, please visit our Weeds and Unsightly Property Program webpage for details on the bylaw and what you can do.